hellbox/srob-migration/content/reviews/good-bones.md

 name = "Good Bones"
 title = "Good Bones"
 dek = "Great Northwest poet Joan Swift never published a book that was worthy of her talent.
-Until now." type = "Review"facebookauto = "\"The recurring images in The Body that Follows Us \u2014\u00a0bones, stargazing, pregnancy, aging \u2014 tell a story not just of Joan Swift\u2019s final years but of her entire life.\"" twitterauto = "Great Northwest poet Joan Swift never had a book that was worthy of her talent.
+Until now." type = "Review" facebookauto = "\"The recurring images in The Body that Follows Us \u2014\u00a0bones, stargazing, pregnancy, aging \u2014 tell a story not just of Joan Swift\u2019s final years but of her entire life.\"" twitterauto = "Great Northwest poet Joan Swift never had a book that was worthy of her talent.
 Until now." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-body-that-follows-us.md"]